dmachard/extensiveautomation-server/README.md

 ## Working with actions

+Action is individual python code source with parameters and must be defined with YAML file.

 ### About actions

 You can create your own actions but some actions are available by default.